 Although you can use your smartphone’s built-in microphone to get you by, I don’t recommend it for tuning your equalizer/sound system.
 Built-in mics have poor frequency measurement performance compared to a real test microphone.
 Calibrated microphones also include a file to allow them to give a near-perfect measurement if your RTA supports it.

 While you can use your smartphone’s built-in microphone with an RTA app to tune your system and set your EQ, I don’t recommend it.
-They’re poor for measuring sound and your readings will be off – way off in some cases!
+They’re poor for measuring the audio frequency spectrum and your readings will be off – way off in some cases!

 You’re much better off buying an affordable calibrated microphone like the Dayton Audio iMM-6 at about $17.
 Each one includes a unique calibration file to help you get more accurate readings.
 You don’t have to use calibration (the mic is already pretty good) but it’s free, so why not get the most out of it?